 Completing Requests

-Completing Requests is by far how we’ll gain the most inventory in the shortest amount of time.
-These usually require us to complete short gathering side quests for an NPC in town (often posted on the Notice Board) or the Greymane Camp.
+Completing Requests is by far how you’ll gain the most inventory in the shortest amount of time.
+These usually require you to complete short gathering side quests for an NPC in town (often posted on the Notice Board) or the Greymane Camp.

-Each Request we complete will award us with a Medium Bag, granting 3 inventory Slots.
-These are so numerous that it’s easy to have well over 120 slots by the mid-game, so long as we keep up with completing them as they come up.
+Each Request you complete will award you with a Medium Bag, granting 3 inventory Slots.
+These are so numerous that it’s easy to have well over 120 slots by the mid-game, so long as you keep up with completing them as they come up.

 Buying Bags

-Buying bags isn’t the best option we have by a long shot, but every inventory space we get helps.
+Buying bags isn’t the best option you have by a long shot, but every inventory space you get helps.
 Most main stores in towns (Provisioner, Tavern, Grocer, Butcher, and Smithy) will generally have a single Small Bag available for 50 copper.
-Each of these nets us one additional inventory space.
+Each of these nets you one additional inventory space.

 Early on, these may be a little out of reach, but later on, they’re very easy to buy on sight without a second thought.
 While it is just a single slot, they add up over time.